Who can I contact about donating my used oil?

 Does Oregon HEAT pick up my used oil?

 No, we work with DEQ-approved oil recycling companies to handle the used oil collection for our program.
 HEAT Oregon or the families we serve never come into contact with the used oil that is collected.
-We currently work with both Oil Re-Refining Company (ORRCO), and Thermo Fluids Inc. as recycling partners for our program.
-This allows greater flexibility for our donors to choose the recycler they wish to work with.
+We currently work with Oil Re-Refining Company (ORRCO) as recycling partner for our program.

 Does it cost anything to participate?